 Do You Really Want to Buy a Commercial Property?

 To many, the prospect of buying a building seems like the best way to cover the occupancy needs of their business.
 Most compare building ownership to home ownership where the ownership advantages are obvious.
 However, building ownership has some distinct differences that make ownership good for some companies and not good for others.
-Here are some things to think about when considering buying a commercial property.
+At the end of the day it’s important that you do a thorough lease vs purchase analysis.
+You may find that finding Austin commercial real estate for rent makes more sense for your business.
+If you are intent on purchasing then here are some things to think about when considering buying a commercial property.

 1. How Stable is Your Business?